7 Tips for Stressless Year-End Payroll Processing

 - Confirm accuracy of employee Social Security numbers

-Employers need to ensure that all employee data is accurate so they can avoid W-2 reprint fees.
+Employers need to make sure all employee data is accurate so they can avoid W-2 reprint fees.
 Employers who use a payroll processing company may have an online service where employees can review and correct data.
 If so, encourage your employees to use it as a means to review and edit critical data.

 #2 – Start Preparing for ACA Annual Reporting